DataDog/integrations-extras/cloudzero/README.md

 ### Installation

-Log in to your [CloudZero account][1] and navigate to the Connections settings.
-Create a new connection to Datadog.

-Once a connection is created, click **Authorize Datadog Account** to authorize CloudZero to pull data from your Datadog account into the CloudZero platform.

-Alternatively, you can initiate the Datadog CloudZero integration by clicking **Install Integration** on the [Datadog integration tile][2].
-Next, click **Connect Accounts** under the **Configure** tab to begin the OAuth workflow and create a connection in the CloudZero platform.
+Click **Install Integration** on the [Datadog integration tile][2].
+Once the integration is installed, click **Connect Accounts** under the **Configure** tab to authorize CloudZero to access your Datadog account.
+This will take you to the CloudZero application where you will create a connection adding a name and selecting the site to which your parent Datadog account is assigned.

+Once a connection is created, click **Continue** to authorize CloudZero to pull data from your Datadog account into the CloudZero platform.

 ### Configuration